vega/vega-lite/CONTRIBUTING.md

 ### Build

-You can run `npm run build` to compile Vega-Lite and regenerate `vega-lite-schema.json`.
+You can run `yarn build` to compile Vega-Lite and regenerate `vega-lite-schema.json`.

 ### Basic Lint & Test & Test Coverage

-`npm run lint` and `npm run test` run ts-lint and all unit-tests respectively.
-These two commands are automatically run by `npm start` and `npm run watch`.
+`yarnn lint` and `yarn test` run ts-lint and all unit-tests respectively.
+These two commands are automatically run by `yarn start` and `yarn watch`.

-`npm run test` includes test coverage and generates a report inside `coverage/index.html`.
+`yarn test` includes test coverage and generates a report inside `coverage/index.html`.
 You can see if specific lines are covered in the unit test by running `open coverage/index.html` and browsing through the report.

-A lot of linting errors can be fixed automatically by running `npm run lint --fix`.
+A lot of linting errors can be fixed automatically by running `yarn lint --fix`.

 ### Watch tasks

 During development, it can be convenient to rebuild automatically or to run tests in the background.

-`npm run start` starts a watcher task that shows the example gallery.
+`yarn start` starts a watcher task that shows the example gallery.
 Whenever any `.ts` file changes, the watcher:
 (1) re-compiles Vega-Lite
 (2) automatically refreshes the gallery with BrowserSync